Part II. Community Policies

 - The educational programs such as the various educational benefits offered through the Department of Veteran Affairs.

-- All student organization registration is administered by Center for Campus Life.
+c.
+All student organization registration is administered by the Center for Campus Life.

 - Recreational Sports is responsible for the oversight of the Texas Tech Sports Clubs Program.
 This program exists to promote and develop interest in sports.
 Sport club members learn new skills, engage in competition and enjoy the recreational and social fellowship of sport.

 - A group seeking sports club status must first be a registered student organization, subject to the rules and regulations of the University.
 Typically, a student organization must be registered with the Center for Campus Life for at least an academic year before full consideration for Sport Club status.